queengooborg/regrind-color-sort/README.md

 ## Setup

-Run `install.sh` to install everything needed.
+Run `install.sh` to install everything.

 ## How to Use